effector/effector/src/content/docs/en/api/effector/Event.md

 :::

 Creates a new event, which will be called after the original event is called if `fn` returns a value other than **undefined**.
-Imagine a situation, you come up to a grocery store and you have let's say a task: you need to buy 10 apples, but only those that are red, otherwise nothing.
+Consider a scenario where you walk into a grocery store with a specific task: you need to purchase 10 apples, but only if they're red.
+If they're not red, you're out of luck.
 Let's consider by steps:

 1. Take one apple;
 2. Have a look, is it red(put in a pack) or not(take another).

 And you repeat this until you complete the task.
-Now think about it in the effector terms and we consider the positive case:
+Now think about it in the effector terms, and we consider the positive case:

 1. Take an apple - event;
 2. Have a look, red or no - filter;